heitorc62/Livro-ML-Vision/deep-learning/transformers/embbeding-contextualizado.md

 Contudo, as arquiteturas Encoder/Decoder poderiam ser treinadas separadamente.
 Por exemplo as aquiteruras Encoder only (BERT) e Decoder only (GPT)
 {% endhint %}

+[^1]: Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., Kaiser, L., and Polosukhin, I. (2017).
+Attention is all you need.
 [^2]: Bahdanau, D., Cho, K., and Bengio, Y. (2014).
 Neural machine translation by jointly learning to align and translate.